-From Table 2, it is observed that out of twelve variables taken for the study, six factors, namely educational status $(X_2)$ , training undergone $(X_6)$ , information source utilization $(X_7)$ , perception about soil fertility $(X_8)$ , perception about use of organic manure $(X_9)$ , and attitude towards nutrient management practices $(X{11})$ exhibited positive and significant association with the knowledge level of the respondents at one per cent level of probability.
+From Table 2, it is observed that out of twelve variables taken for the study, six factors, namely educational status (X_2) , training undergone (X_6) , information source utilization (X_7) , perception about soil fertility (X8), perception about use of organic manure (X_o), and attitude towards nutrient management practices (X{11}) exhibited positive and significant association with the knowledge level of the respondents at one per cent level of probability.

-Attitude towards soil testing practices $(X{10})$ also showed positive and significant association with knowledge level at five per cent level of probability.
-The other variables namely age $(X_1)$ , occupational status $(X_3)$ , farm size $(X_4)$ , farming experience $(X_5)$ and progressiveness $(X{12})$ were found to be in-significant with the knowledge level of the respondent.
+Attitude towards soil testing practices (X{10}) also showed positive and significant association with knowledge level at five per cent level of probability.
+The other variables namely age (X_1) , occupational status (X3), farm size (X4), farming experience (X5) and progressiveness (X{12}) were found to be in-significant with the knowledge level of the respondent.

 Educational status had a positive and highly significant relationship with the knowledge level.
-This might be because higher the education, the greater would be the knowledge level.
+This might be because higher the education. the greater would be the knowledge level.
 The association of training undergone and information source utilization with knowledge level was found to be positive and highly significant.
 This revealed that the greater the degree of training attended, greater would be the knowledge level.
-And also, information source utilization would be higher in the knowledge level of latest farm practices.
-Moreover, they might have received adequate technical knowledge and guidance from the training programmes and various information sources like progressive farmers, extension officials, input dealers and other media sources.
+And also, information source utilization would lead to high knowledge level of latest farm practices.
+Moreover, they might have received adequate technical knowledge and guidance from the training programmes and through various information sources like progressive farmers, extension officials, input dealers and other media sources.

 Perception about soil fertility, perception about use of organic manure and attitude towards nutrient management practices were also found to have positive and highly significant relationship with knowledge level on nutrient management practices.
-Attitude towards soil testing was also found to be positive and hada significant relationship with the knowledge level of the respondents.
-The farmers with favourable opinion about soil fertility, nutrient management practices and soil testing were interestedtolearn technical aspects of nutrient management.
-Hence they had higher knowledge ofnutrient management practices.
+Attitude towards soil testing was also found to be positive and had a significant relationship with the knowledge level of the respondents.
+The farmers with favourable opinion about soil fertility, nutrient management practices and soil testing were interested to learn technical aspects of nutrient management.
+Hence they had higher knowledge on nutrient management practices.